From Prototypes to Sparse ECG Explanations: SHAP-Driven Counterfactuals for Multivariate Time-Series Multi-class Classification: Background

 Holzinger et al.~\citep{Holzinger2019Causability} argue that effective XAI in medicine requires intuitive explanation interfaces and tight human‐in‐the‐loop integration to ensure clinical usability.
 They emphasize the trade‐off between ante‐hoc models, which offer built‐in transparency but may sacrifice accuracy, and post‐hoc methods that provide flexible explanations for black‐box predictors.
-Moreover, they advocate for causal frameworks capable of generating counterfactual insights, thereby aligning technical explainability with clinicians’ causal reasoning.
+Moreover, they advocate for causal frameworks capable of generating counterfactual insights, thereby aligning technical explainability with clinicians’ reasoning.

+The relevance of XAI in clinical decision-making is further underscored by a systematic review by~\cite{Antoniadi2021Systematic}, which identifies that the core value of interpretability in Clinical Decision Support Systems (CDSS) is to provide local explanations that support the decision-making process of medical practitioners' in specific cases.
+They observe that XAI research is mainly focused on tabular datasets, while other modalities are less frequent.
+Crucially, the authors highlight that ensuring adoption, as opposed to simply technical acceptance, requires bridging the lack of user-centric validation through expert-engaged studies.

-~\cite{Salih2024EvalXAI} review 213 studies on XAI in cardiology and report that 43\% of works do not validate explanations, 37\% rely solely on literature comparison, 11\% involve clinical experts, and 11\% apply statistical or proxy-grounded evaluation.
+This ongoing challenge of validation is echoed by~\cite{Salih2024EvalXAI}, who review 213 studies on XAI in cardiology and report that 43\% of works do not validate explanations, 37\% rely solely on literature comparison, 11\% involve clinical experts, and 11\% apply statistical or proxy-grounded evaluation.
 Commonly used techniques for ECG interpretation include SHAP (global and local importance scores) and Grad-CAM (activation maps), sometimes augmented with LIME.
 In the minority of studies engaging cardiologists, evaluation focuses on the alignment between model-highlighted critical points and expert interpretation.
-The authors emphasize the necessity of application-grounded validation with cardiologists, the adoption of proxy-grounded methods (which assess explanation fidelity by removing attributed features and retraining the model), permutation tests (which quantify the effect of feature shuffling on predictions) and a hybrid evaluation strategy combining human-, proxy-, and literature-grounded approaches to ensure clinical relevance and trustworthiness.
-A similar comprehensive evaluation approach is adopted by \cite{darias2025evaluating} and \cite{darias2024empirical}, who employ addition and deletion metrics that systematically assess explanation fidelity by removing or adding attributed features and measuring the resulting impact on model predictions.
-These proxy-grounded methods provide quantitative measures of explanation quality by evaluating how feature modifications affect classification performance, complementing human-centered evaluation approaches.
-Such multi-faceted evaluation frameworks are essential for establishing the reliability and clinical utility of XAI systems in healthcare applications.
+The authors emphasize the necessity of application-grounded validation with cardiologists, the adoption of proxy-grounded methods (which assess explanation fidelity by removing attributed features and retraining the model), permutation tests (which quantify the effect of feature shuffling on predictions) and a hybrid evaluation strategy combining human-, proxy-, and literature-grounded approaches to ensure clinical relevance and technical reliability.